Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Data cleaning-adjusted confidence interval

 Table~\ref{fig:PCR_noise_table} revisits the issue of tuning the hyperparameter $k$.
 This time, we fix the noise-to-signal ratio to 20\%.
 Different rows correspond to different tunings: $k=r$, $k=r+2$, and $k=r+5$.
 Point estimates remain close to the true value $\theta_0=2.2$.
 The standard errors adaptively increase in length when $k$ deviates from $r$, though the length only increases about 10\%.
 The confidence intervals are again the correct length, attaining nominal coverage.

-We repeat this exercise with other types of data corruption: missing values (Figure~\ref{fig:PCR_missing_all}), discretization (Figure~\ref{fig:PCR_discrete_all}), and differential privacy (Figure~\ref{fig:PCR_private_all}).
-For missing values $Z_{i,\cdot}=X_{i,\cdot}\odot \pi_{i,\cdot}$, we consider non-response of 10\%, 30\%, and 50\% of \textit{all covariate entries}.
-Key variables such as income in Census Bureau surveys are missing 40\% of the time.
+We repeat this exercise with other types of data corruption: missing values (Figure~\ref{fig:PCR_missing}), discretization (Figure~\ref{fig:PCR_discrete}), and differential privacy (Figure~\ref{fig:PCR_private}).
+For missing values, $Z_{i,\cdot}=X_{i,\cdot}\odot \pi_{i,\cdot}$ and we consider non-response of 10\%, 30\%, and 50\% of \textit{all covariate entries}.
+In Census Bureau surveys, key variables such as income are missing 40\% of the time.
 Fortunately, our procedure performs well even with this high level of missingness.
 For discretization, we consider randomized rounding $Z_{i,\cdot}=sign(X_{i,\cdot})\text{Poisson}(|X_{i,\cdot}|)$, which corresponds to a 33\% noise-to-signal ratio.
-Finally, for differential privacy $Z_{i,\cdot}=X_{i,\cdot}+H_{i,\cdot}$, where $H_{i,\cdot}$ is Laplacian noise, we obtain results that are nearly identical to measurement error.
+Finally, for differential privacy, $Z_{i,\cdot}=X_{i,\cdot}+H_{i,\cdot}$ where $H_{i,\cdot}$ is Laplacian noise, and we obtain results that are nearly identical to measurement error.
 Across settings, our results are robust to hyperparameter tuning.